-Most activity tours and ski resorts provide or rent out things like thermal socks, gloves, hats, ski boots, goggles, ski gear, and ski suits, but you’ll still need to come prepared with your own winter clothing or buy it once you are in Finland.
-Prices are not cheap in Finland, and options are often limited outside of Helsinki, so it is probably best to buy and pack the main things you’ll need before you come.
+Most activity tours and ski resorts provide or rent out things like gloves, hats, ski boots, goggles, ski gear, and ski suits, but you’ll still need to come prepared with your own winter clothing or buy it once you are in Finland.
+Prices for clothing and gear are fairly expensive in Finland, and options are often limited outside of Helsinki, so it is probably best to buy and pack the main things you’ll need before you come.

 How to Protect Your Camera in the Winter?

-Whether you plan to bring a simple point-and-shoot or a professional DSLR camera, you want to take a few steps to protect your camera and equipment.
+Whether you plan to bring a simple point-and-shoot camera, action camera, mirrorless camera, or a professional DSLR camera, you want to take a few steps to protect your camera and equipment.
 These might include bringing spare batteries to carry on your person, having a rain/snow cover for your camera, storing gear in a backpack or bag, and having an airtight plastic bag with you that fits your camera.

 Need More Help Planning your Trip to Finland?

 If you are visiting Lapland, you might want to check out Lapland’s website for travelers.
 For figuring out train, plane, and bus connections within Finland, you can check out the Finnish Transport Agency website.

-Visiting Finland in Winter: Top 15 Winter Activities
+Visiting Finland in Winter: Top 23 Winter Activities

-Laurence visited Finland for the first time during the summer and you can read about his summer outdoors adventures in Finland here and here, and he said it was almost like visiting another country as the weather, scenery, and available activities change a lot!
+Laurence visited Finland for the first time during the summer and you can read about his summer outdoors adventures in Finland here and here.
+During our first visit during winter, he said it was almost like visiting another country as the weather, scenery, and available activities change a lot!